How Traveling Makes You Smarter?

 I have read some people sharing their thoughts about travel nowadays, and many of them saying that ‘traveling makes you smarter’.
 I’m not sure if you are thinking the same.
 But let’s see if you agree with their opinions.

 So generally they stated that humans used to be nomads in the past, and that proves our existence as a species.
 Furthermore, nomadic nature has contributed enormously to the development of our brain.
-Especially when interacting with new experiences, the brain is even developed extremely in a way that cannot be found if we are surrounded by a limited environment with routine activities.
+Especially when interacting with new experiences, the brain is even developed in a way that cannot be found if we are surrounded by a limited environment with routine activities.

-Comparing to the ape that just lives in a certain area, the human is more likely to keep traveling to new lands.
+Compared to the ape that just lives in a certain area, the human is more likely to keep traveling to new lands.
 Even the chimpanzee, who travels further than the ape, still wanders within 60 square miles of its area.

 As written in Alison Gopnik’s ‘The Gardener and the Carpenter‘, every time we travel far, we face new challenges and environments; which explains the connection between our brain and traveling.